darkstar0x714/Embedded-Linux-Course/01-python-course/README.md

 ### openpyxl

 The **openpyxl** module is a Python library for working with Excel files (both .xlsx and .xlsm formats).
 It enables developers to create, modify, and extract data from Excel spreadsheets programmatically.

+### tkinter

+The **tkinter** is the standard GUI (Graphical User Interface) library for Python, providing tools to create desktop applications with windows, buttons, text boxes, and other GUI elements.
+It simplifies the development of interactive and visually appealing software.

+### customtkinter

+The **customtkinter** is a Python library for working with GUI and create modern looking python GUI based on **tkinter**.

+### socket

+The **socket** module is a fundamental Python library that enables network communication by providing a set of tools for creating, sending, and receiving data over network sockets.
+It is essential for building network applications and services in Python.

 ## Tasks